 Originally intended to open in January 2021, we are delighted to be opening this beautiful exhibition to live audiences this winter.

-If you are unable to travel to see us in Dublin, or should we be unable to open on specific dates during the exhibition, you can still interact with these stunning artworks through our virtual video tour of the exhibition for families and schools, along with our activity pack which will provide you with plenty of ideas for creating your own winter artworks at home.
+If you are unable to travel to see us in Dublin, or should we be unable to open on specific dates during the exhibition, you can still interact with these stunning artworks through our virtual video tour of the exhibition for families and schools, along with our activity pack which will provide you with plenty of ideas for creating your own winter artworks at home or in your classroom.
+You can also take a look at our bespoke Winter Light Trail to guide you through the artworks.

 Buy a Limited Edition Signed Print in aid of The Ark Opportunities Fund